HARM3D+NUC: A new method for simulating the post-merger phase of binary neutron star mergers with GRMHD, tabulated EOS and neutrino leakage: Magnetized disk

-In Figures~\ref{fig:mhd_density} and~\ref{fig:mhd_ye} we display the outflows that results from our simulations of a neutrino-cooled magnetized disk at {114} ms. In Figures~\ref{fig:mhd_ye_zoom} and~\ref{fig:mhd_density_zoom} we plot the electron fraction and the density, respectively, at $t={114} \mathrm{ms}$. {Neutrino cooling is expected to happen in diffusion timescales, which is on the order of milliseconds, much shorter than our evolution timescale. } The inner regions of the disk are very neutron rich, confirming the self-regulating phase found in \citet{2017PhRvL.119w1102S,2018ApJ...858...52S}.
-In this phase, there is a balance between the neutrino cooling and the heating driven by MHD that self-regulates the electron degeneracy parameter, and the final state is a neutron rich disk \citep{2017PhRvL.119w1102S,2018ApJ...858...52S}. {We note that, although this new code does not include neutrino absorption in the ejecta, the absorption should modify the electron fraction in the outflow \citep{2021arXiv210208387J}. }
+{Neutrino cooling is expected to happen on the diffusion timescale, which is on the order of milliseconds, much shorter than our evolution timescale. } The inner regions of the disk are very neutron rich, confirming the self-regulating phase found in \citet{2017PhRvL.119w1102S,2018ApJ...858...52S}.
+In this phase, there is a balance between the neutrino cooling and the heating driven by MHD that self-regulates the electron degeneracy parameter, and the final state is a neutron rich disk \citep{2017PhRvL.119w1102S,2018ApJ...858...52S}. {We note that although this new code does not include neutrino absorption in the ejecta, absorption will modify the electron fraction in the outflow \citep{2021arXiv210208387J}. }

 In the \textit{top} panel of Figure~\ref{fig:mhd_mdot} we show the mass accretion rate through the innermost stable circular orbit (ISCO) as a function of time, and show the accretion rate as a function of radius in the \textit{bottom} panel.
 The outflow can be clearly seen as a negative mass accretion rate at larger radii, as well as a settling of the mass accretion rate as time passes.